nmorlock/openbis20-scripts/README.md

 * seek_default_investigation=default_investigation

-In order to keep track of samples transferred from openBIS, the script will try to transfer the openBIS identifier of each sample to an additional SEEK sample type attribute (more details in the section **Transferring Sample Types to SEEK**).
+In order to keep track of samples transferred from openBIS, the script will try to transfer the openBIS identifier and registration date of each sample to an additional SEEK sample type attribute (more details in the section **Transferring Sample Types to SEEK**).

-**Its name can be specified in the config:**
+**Its name and date can be specified in the config:**

 * seek_openbis_sample_title=openBIS Name
+* seek_openbis_registration_date=openBIS Registration Date

 In order to create certain objects in SEEK, user-provided mappings need to be provided via property files placed in the same folder as the .jar.
 These are: